MicrosoftDocs/windows-itpro-docs/windows/deployment/planning/compatibility-fix-database-management-strategies-and-deployment.md

 ### Initial Deployment and Updates

-Most of your testing of application-compatibility issues will happen prior to the deployment of a new Windows operating system into your environment.
-As such, a common approach is to include the custom compatibility-fix database, which includes all of your known issues, in your corporate image.
-Then, as you update your compatibility-fix database, you can provide the updates by using one of the two mechanisms described in the "Deploying Your Custom Compatibility Fix Databases" section earlier in this topic.
+Application-compatibility is tested, from which issues are reported, even before a new Windows operating system is deployed.
+To handle these issues, include the custom compatibility-fix database, which includes all of your known issues, in your corporate image.
+Later, update your compatibility-fix database; provide the updates by using one of the two mechanisms that are described in the "Deploying Your Custom Compatibility Fix Databases" section.

-## Related topics
+## Related articles
 [Managing Application-Compatibility Fixes and Custom Fix Databases](managing-application-compatibility-fixes-and-custom-fix-databases.md)